Digicreon/Dispak/README.md

 Pre/post configuration and installation scripts get two additional parameters:
 1. The old tag version number.
 2. A character that describes the tag evolution: "+" if the new tag is more recent than the old one; "-" if the new tag is older then the one that was installed.
-These two extra parameters are empty if the installation is done over a `main` branch install.
+If the installation is done over a `main` branch install, the first extra parameter contains the branch's name and the second one is empty.

 See all these variables in the [configuration file](#311-configuration-file): `CONF_PKG_SCRIPTS_PRE`, `CONF_PKG_SCRIPTS_POST`, `CONF_INSTALL_SCRIPTS_PRE`, `CONF_INSTALL_SCRIPTS_POST`, `CONF_CONFIG_SCRIPTS_PRE`, `CONF_CONFIG_SCRIPTS_POST`